iOS 26

 To turn it off, go to your Mac System Preferences from the Apple menu in the upper left corner.
 Click the Security & Privacy icon, then select the Firewall tab.

-In order to make any change to the settings, you’ll need to click on the Lock icon at the lower-left corner of the windows and enter your administrative password when prompted.
+To change the settings, click on the Lock icon in the lower-left corner of the window and enter your administrative password when prompted.

 Click Firewall Options and deselect the box next to “Block all incoming connections.”